Follow us on:

 Focus and Scope

-Submissions to the BSUJ focus on research topics in the behavioural sciences (e.g., psychology, sociology, anthropology, health sciences, nursing, criminology).
+Submissions to the BSUJ focus on research topics in the behavioural sciences (e.g., psychology, sociology, anthropology, health sciences, nursing, gender studies, social work, etc.).

-Authors may submit original scholarly works or modify works written for course credit in a scholarly manner (e.g., research report, honours thesis) in accordance to BSUJ submission criteria (see review guidelines).
+Authors may submit original scholarly works or modify works written for course credit in a scholarly manner (e.g., essays, term papers, research report, honours thesis) in accordance to BSUJ submission guidelines.

 NOTE.
 Please ensure ethics approved for dissemination if submitting work involving human participants.
 Please check with your professor if submitting course work.